Xavier plays Villanova following Olivari’s 43-point game - WTOP News

 Cincinnati; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Xavier plays the Villanova Wildcats after Quincy Olivari scored 43 points in Xavier’s 93-68 win over the DePaul Blue Demons.
+BOTTOM LINE: Xavier hosts the Villanova Wildcats after Quincy Olivari scored 43 points in Xavier’s 93-68 victory over the DePaul Blue Demons.

-The Musketeers have gone 9-4 in home games.
-Xavier is the best team in the Big East with 17.4 fast break points.
+The Musketeers have gone 9-4 at home.
+Xavier scores 77.1 points and has outscored opponents by 4.1 points per game.

 The Wildcats are 5-6 against Big East opponents.
-Villanova ranks eighth in the Big East with 36.0 rebounds per game led by Tyler Burton averaging 7.0.
+Villanova is sixth in the Big East with 24.2 defensive rebounds per game led by Tyler Burton averaging 5.4.

-Xavier scores 77.1 points, 9.5 more per game than the 67.6 Villanova allows.
-Villanova averages 9.1 made 3-pointers per game this season, 1.9 more made shots on average than the 7.2 per game Xavier allows.
+Xavier is shooting 43.9% from the field this season, 1.9 percentage points higher than the 42.0% Villanova allows to opponents.
+Villanova averages 73.0 points per game, equal to what Xavier allows to opponents.

-Eric Dixon is scoring 15.9 points per game and averaging 6.4 rebounds for the Wildcats.
-TJ Bamba is averaging 2.0 made 3-pointers over the last 10 games for Villanova.
+Eric Dixon is scoring 15.9 points per game with 6.4 rebounds and 1.5 assists for the Wildcats.
+TJ Bamba is averaging 13.2 points over the past 10 games for Villanova.

 LAST 10 GAMES: Musketeers: 6-4, averaging 79.1 points, 40.0 rebounds, 15.9 assists, 7.1 steals and 3.2 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 75.6 points per game.